bestdan/crontweets/ec2_setup.md

 #### Copy/Paste
-When ssh'd into your EC2 instance, use the nano text editor to create a new yaml file.
+When ssh'd into your EC2 instance, use the nano text editor to create a new yaml file in `/src/`.
 ```bash
 sudo nano twitter_credentials.yaml
 --- in nano, paste credentials ---